Working with Snakemake

 If you have multiple inputs or outputs they need to be delimited with a comma (as seen above).
 This is a very common mistake when writing Snakemake workflows.
 The parser will complain, but sometimes the error message can be difficult to interpret.

-Wouldn’t it be nice if our workflow could be used for any files, not just a.txt and b.txt?
-We can achieve this by using named wildcards (or in other ways as we will discuss later).
 As we’ve mentioned, Snakemake looks at all the rules it has available and tries to assign values to all wildcards so that the targeted files can be generated.
-We therefore have to name the output file in a way so that it also contains information about which input files it should be based on.
-Try to figure out how to do this yourself.
-If you’re stuck you can look at the spoiler below, but spend some time on it before you look.
-Also rename the rule to concatenate_files to reflect its new more general use.
+We therefore have to name the output file in a way so that it contains information about which input files it should be based on.
+Try to figure out how to modify the concatenate_a_and_b rule yourself.
+If you’re stuck you can look at the solution below, but spend some time on it before you look.
+Also rename the concatenate_a_and_b rule to concatenate_files to reflect its new more general use.

 rule concatenate_files: